 This activity will include trainings and workshops aiming at transferring and sharing knowledge on integration topics; technical assistance for developing individual integration plans for newcomers (and persons that have failed to integrate themselves), development of information materials on legal status of migrants in selected EU MS, etc. This activity will also further contribute to:

-Identification of the goals of state policy on diaspora in Georgia
+Identification of the goals of state policy on diaspora in Georgia as a part of new Migration Strategy;

-Organisation of high profile events and forums
+Organisation of high profile events and forums;

-Engagement of young Georgian diaspora representatives
+Engagement of young Georgian diaspora representatives.

 Activity 8.2.
 Actual provision of integration and information services